MicroEJ/docs/VEEPortingGuide/uiMicroui.rst

 ------

 The thread is always running.
-The user has to count it to determine the number of concurrent threads the MicroEJ Core Engine can run (see *Memory* options in :ref:`application_options`).
+The user has to count it to determine the number of concurrent threads the Core Engine can run (see *Memory* options in :ref:`application_options`).

 Exceptions
 ----------